atrauzzi/laravel-drydock/readme.md

 #### OSX

-A working current docker compose will get you up and running great here.
+A current and working [docker toolbox](https://www.docker.com/products/docker-toolbox) installation should have you covered here.

 If you would like to treat your development VM like a local machine, check out these [instructions on setting up NAT forwarding at the command line](https://www.virtualbox.org/manual/ch06.html#natforward).
 You can also configure forwarded ports using the VirtualBox GUI using [the instructions found here](http://ask.xmodulo.com/access-nat-guest-from-host-virtualbox.html).